a12n/rematrix/README.md

 # Issues

-Orignal `glmatrix` has view rotations, which are missing in `rematrix` for now.
+Original `glmatrix` has view rotations, which are missing in `rematrix` for now.

 It would probably look better with a bloom effect added (either as a